 ZIVA VFX lets users rapidly simulate soft-tissue materials and embed real-world physics into every creation.
-By mirroring the fundamental properties of nature, users achieve CG characters that move, flex, and jiggle just as they would in real-life.
-This approach entirely significantly reduces any need for artisan shot sculpting and, instead, leverages the prevailing simulation method from engineering and science, the Finite Element Method.
+By mirroring the fundamental properties of nature, users achieve CG characters that move, flex, and jiggle the way audiences expect.
+This approach significantly reduces any need for artisan shot sculpting or corrective shapes and, instead, leverages the prevailing simulation method from engineering and science, the Finite Element Method, to achieve high-performance dynamics, right out-of-the-box.

 In ZIVA VFX, FEM is the underlying numerical approach used to replicate elastic objects such as muscles, fascia, fat and skin, or non-organic materials such as rubber, gelatine, and sponge.
 It is the most accurate, flexible, well-understood of the continuum discretization strategies and as such, it allows users to enter well known, proven parameter settings and instantly create objects that move and react organically.